aheimsbakk/notes/README.md

 - `powerline-debian.sh` - configure powerline on Debian such as Raspberry PI
 - `powerline-fedora.sh` - configure powerline on Fedora, tested on Fedora 29
 - `powerline-chromebook.sh` - configure powerline on Chromebook/Chrometab with ascii theme
+- `ht.sh` - turn off and on hyperthreading

 ###### vim: spell spelllang=en ts=2 st=2 et ai: